-Our education team and colleagues have developed a number of publications to address the information needs of our clients and the public as it pertains to on-farm and general food safety.
+Our education team and colleagues have developed a number of publications to address the information needs of producers, manufacturers, and consumers as it pertains to on-farm and general food safety.

 The Allowed Use of Commercial Fertilizers, Pesticides, and Synthetic Substances on U.S. Farms Under the USDA National Organic Program